itzabhaysingh/TextBuds/README.md

 # TextBuds

-This is neautifully designed single room chat application, built in React and firebase.
+This is beautifully designed single room chat application, built in React and firebase.

 Check it out [here](https://text-buds.netlify.app/)